thomashirtz/gym-hybrid/README.md

 Two testing files are avalaible to show users how to render and record the environment:
 * [Python file example for recording](tests/moving_record.py)
 * [Python file example for rendering](tests/moving_render.py)

-## "Sliding-v0"
-All the explanation given in Moving-v0 apply for Sliding except that when the agent accelerate, there is conservation of the previous speed.
-Sliding-v0 is much more realistic than Moving-v0.

 ## Disclaimer
 Even though the mechanics of the environment are done, maybe the hyperparameter will need some further adjustments.